yurimann/first-ajax/README.md

 7. Modify the `done` handler so that it appends car `<li>`'s into the unordered list.
 8. Refresh your page, and try the button a few times!

 That's it, you're done!
 This is a very common way for modern web apps to work.
-Load an HTML document with JavaScript in the initial (non-AJAX) request.
-Bind your requests to events in a `$(document).ready`, then run AJAX requests when a user takes action.
+First, load an HTML document with some linked up JavaScript in an initial (non-AJAX) request.
+Second, bind AJAX requests as event handlers in a `$(document).ready`.
+Third, run those AJAX requests when a user takes action (i.e. `click`).

 Commit your code and this README.md file with your answers in it.
 Then push!